frankpf/gridless-boilerplate/README.md

 ### Agnostic starting point

 Gridless is extremely simple and straightforward.
-It doesn't comes with any predefined grid systems ([and here's why you shouldn't even be using them](#)) or non-semantic classes.
+It doesn't come with any predefined grid systems or non-semantic classes.
 Gridless is meant to be a starting point, which should be edited, tweaked and overwritten to suit each project's design requirements.

-### Well documented

-What's a good library without good documentation?
-Gridless has [awesome documentation](http://gridless.io/docs/) so if you're going mad trying to understand something, just [check it out](http://gridless.io/docs/).

 MAIN FEATURES
 -------------